jitenrai/qatask/README.md

 *******

 In general, I spent more than expected time for the setup.

-I had issues with connecting my eclipse workspace to git.
-To be able to upload file to git repository, files we manually uploaded to the repository.
+I had issues connecting my eclipse workspace to git repository.
+I created git repository and then manully uploaded files.
+I made commits per test cases.

 It was my first time working on end to end front end project.
 It was amazing learning excercise.
 I do feel that, I should have used more of TestNg anotations for example @AfterTest and @BeforeTest.